 Life is good.

-And at the end of the day, very clearly we shared a most excellent adventure!
+And at the end of the day, with my road friends, we very clearly shared a most excellent adventure!

 To find more writing I have posted about my life experience, begin here: About Cheryl Marlene.